KyleRego/anki_record/README.md

 apkg.zip # This zips the temporary files into test.apkg, and then deletes them.
 ```

-The second, optional argument to `AnkiRecord::Package.new` is `directory`.
+The second, optional argument to `AnkiRecord::AnkiPackage.new` is `target_directory`.
 The default value is the current working directory, but if a relative file path argument is given, the new `*.apkg` file will be saved in that directory.
 An exception will be raised if the relative file path is not to a directory that exists.

 A new Anki package object is initialized with the "Default" deck and the default note types of a new Anki collection (including "Basic" and "Cloze").
 The deck and note type objects are accessed through the `collection` attribute of the Anki package object through the `find_deck_by` and `find_note_type_by` methods passed the `name` keyword argument: